Critic-Guided Reinforcement Unlearning in Text-to-Image Diffusion: Methodology

-The critic $V_\phi(x_t, c, t)$ is trained to predict expected terminal reward from intermediate states through supervised learning on generated trajectories.
-Training involves: (1) generating denoising trajectories $(x_T, x_{T-1}, \ldots, x_0)$ for each prompt, (2) computing terminal rewards $r(x_0, c)$, (3) shuffling timesteps to break temporal dependencies, and (4) minimizing:
+\paragraph{Critic Training.} The critic $V_\phi(x_t, c, t)$ is trained to predict expected terminal reward from intermediate states through supervised learning on generated trajectories, and it keeps training during diffusion model fine-tuning.
+Training involves: (1) generating denoising trajectories $(x_{T}, x_{T-1}, \ldots, x_{0})$ for each prompt, (2) computing terminal rewards $r(x_0, c)$, (3) shuffling timesteps to break temporal dependencies, and (4) minimizing the MSE loss:

+In our implementation, $V_\phi$ is instantiated with a CLIP-based vision classifier: each intermediate state $x_t$ (a noisy latent) is decoded to RGB space using the frozen VAE decoder, and the resulting image is fed to the CLIP vision encoder with a lightweight classification head.

 The critic uses sinusoidal timestep embeddings and FiLM layers~\cite{perez2017filmvisualreasoninggeneral} for temporal awareness, enabling meaningful value estimates across denoising timesteps.
 Details are in Appendix~\ref{app:film}.